poplatek/payment-methods-book/mobile-app-features/README.md

 - Supports loyalty schemes.
 - Supports bonus schemes.
 - Automatically handles bonus programmes and sales.
-- Supports paying to charities.
+- Supports paying to charities w/possible tax deductions or bonus systems.

 ### Cancelling service

 - Supports cancelling the mobile app to stop fraud or to disable a lost or broken phone
 - Supports using the mobile app w/a new mobile device (easily)

+### Receipts

+- Supports digital receipts.
+- Has a storage of receipts e.g. one year back for tracking purchase warranties.

 ### Misc

 - Supports fundraising.
-- Offers digital receipts.
 - Can act as behalf of a standalone payment terminal.
 - Supports check in/check out payments (bag packing and transaction handling parallelization in b-n-m store)